wikistat/AI-Frameworks/docs/dev.md

   testloader = torch.utils.data.DataLoader(testset, batch_size=batch_size, shuffle=False, num_workers=2)
 ```

-Instantiate a MNISTNet and a [SGD optimizer](https://pytorch.org/docs/stable/generated/torch.optim.SGD.html) using the learning rate provided in the script arguments.
-Use the train method to train your network and the test method to compute the test accuracy.
+Instantiate a MNISTNet and a [SGD optimizer](https://pytorch.org/docs/stable/generated/torch.optim.SGD.html) using the learning rate provided in the script arguments and use the train method to train your network and the test method to compute the test accuracy.

 ```python
   net = ...